Margaret Tyzack: Honours

 Tyzack was appointed Officer of the Order of the British Empire (OBE) in the 1970 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2010 New Year Honours, both for services to drama.

 Personal life

 Tyzack married mathematician Alan Stephenson in 1958 and together they had one son, Matthew.
-Tyzack died on 25 June 2011, at the age of 79, following a brief battle with cancer.
+Tyzack died on 25 June 2011, at the age of 79, from cancer.